 I reply the same day to say of course I want to see the full report.
 I also point out that he had signed off the one-page report without answering the two questions I have repeatedly asked, re external stakeholders and investigative work.
 I say that I expect the final report to be signed by the GIAA investigative officer, accompanied by a timeline of the work she undertook.
 No such timeline was produced - instead a timeline of the history of the review of the Furniture Regulations was added to the end of the report.
-This is further indication that the report was actually written by the policy team leader, i.e. she did not want to include no timeline, since that is a reasonable request for me to make but neither did she want to make one up and thereby put outright against Laura Michael's name.
+This is further indication that the report was actually written by the policy team leader [real name: Bridget Micklem.
+Looking back on this case in 2019, I am once again astounded at the casual corruption shown by so many supposedly upright senior civil servants; therefore I do not see why they should remain anonymous], i.e. she did not want to include a timeline, since that is a reasonable request for me to make but neither did she want to make one up and thereby put outright against Laura Michael's name.
 Instead, she pretends to misunderstand (or rather implies that GIAA misunderstands) and provides an utterly pointless timeline of the regulations, not the case officer's work.

 On 8th August, Mr Woolley sends a redacted report (author's name also redacted) that constitutes just six and a half pages.
 I reply along the following lines: